snowplow/documentation/docs/destinations/warehouses-and-lakes/rdb/loading-transformed-data/databricks-loader/index.md

 ### Minimal Security Configuration (_optional_)

-Security principal used by loader needs `Databricks SQL access` permission which could enable in `Admin Console`.
+The security principal used by loader needs `Databricks SQL access` permission which can be enabled in the _Admin Console_.

 Databricks does not have table access enabled by default.
 Enable it with the init script: